Daniel Etim Effiong: Career

-He starred in a number of 2020 movies.
-He played a lead role in the movie, "Fish Bone", produced by Editi Effiong also starring Shaffy Bello and Moshood Fattah.
-He was featured alongside Ike Onyema and Atteh 'SirDee' Daniel in the short film, "Storm", produced by Diane Russet and directed by Michael 'AMA Psalmist' Akinrogunde.
-Still in 2020, he directed a documentary titled, "Skin", produced by Beverly Naya.
-It was slated to be shown on NETFLIX.
+He starred in a number of movies in 2020, including a lead role in Fish Bone, produced by Editi Effiong and also starring Shaffy Bello and Moshood Fattah.
+He was featured alongside Ike Onyema and Atteh 'SirDee' Daniel in the short film Storm, produced by Diane Russet and directed by Michael 'AMA Psalmist' Akinrogunde.
+Still in 2020, he directed a documentary titled Skin, produced by Beverly Naya.
+It was slated to be shown on Netflix.